eficode-academy/terraform-fundamentals/README.md

 - What is Terraform state
 - Remote state management
 - Inspecting and modifying state
-    - Terraform state command
+    - Terraform state commands

 ### Lab Exercise: Implementing Remote State Management

-## Module 5: Terraform Functions and Advanced Commands
+## Module 5: Terraform Functions and Other Commands

 ### Objective
 Understand how to utilize built-in functions and master other Terraform commands.